giorgiogamba/lava/notes.md

 The descriptor layout defines how the pipeline must receive descriptor sets, and it is priorly defined

 We can define a descriptor pools that contains all sets (used or not) and then bind them at runtime when needed

+Point Lights:
+Rays are starting from a single point, thus the resulting angles hitting object's surface will be different depending on the point where the hit happens.
+Intensity is attenuated through the inverse square law, composed in the denominator as (constant + linear * distance + quadratic * distanceˆ2)